Eternally Speaking Now

 Are you familiar with the Feasts of the Lord?

-The Feast of Trumpets, also called Rosh Hashana, is the 5th of seven feasts and marks the start of the new year (pre-Roman calendar).
-It recently took place early September 2001 and occurs annually in the fall.
+The Feast of Trumpets, also called Rosh Hashana, is the 5th of seven biblical feasts of the Lord and marks the start of the new year (pre-Roman calendar).

 Do you want to know something fun about the Feast of Trumpets?